Andrew Davis (director)

-Andrew Davis (born November 21, 1946) is an American filmmaker, known for having directed several successful action and thriller films during the 1980s and 1990s.
-His best known works include Above the Law (1988), Under Siege (1992), The Fugitive (1993), Chain Reaction (1996), A Perfect Murder (1998), and Holes (2003).
-He was nominated for a Golden Globe Award for Best Director and a Directors Guild of America Award for Outstanding Directing – Feature Film for The Fugitive.
+Andrew Davis (born November 21, 1946) is an American film director, producer, screenwriter, and cinematographer.
+He is best known for having directed several successful action and thriller films during the 1980s and 1990s.

+Davis' notable works include the Code of Silence starring Chuck Norris; Steven Seagal vehicles Above the Law (1988) and Under Siege (1992); The Fugitive (1993) with Harrison Ford; Chain Reaction (1996); A Perfect Murder (1998); and Holes (2003).
+Davis was nominated for a Golden Globe Award and a Directors Guild of America Award for his work on The Fugitive.

 Early life and education

 Davis was born on the south side of Chicago, Illinois, and has directed several films using Chicago as a backdrop.
 He is the son of actor Nathan Davis and Metta Davis, and the brother of musician Richard "Richie" Peter Davis (co-founder of the cover band Chicago Catz) and Jo Ellen Friedman.
 Davis had his father fill out many character roles throughout the years, notably as the grandfather to Shia LaBeouf's character in the Disney film Holes.
 Davis' paternal grandparents were Romanian Jewish immigrants.

 After attending the Harand Camp of the Theater Arts summer camp program and Bowen High School, Davis went on to study journalism at the University of Illinois at Urbana-Champaign where he was issued a degree in journalism in 1968.
 It was not long before his interest in civil rights and anti-war issues converged with his growing interest in filmmaking.

-Davis was mentored by cinematographer and director Haskell Wexler.
+Davis was mentored by cinematographer and director Haskell Wexler, who employed him as a camera assistant on his 1969 film Medium Cool.
+Wexler and Davis reunited in 2014 to discuss the film before a screening at the Pollock Theater on the campus of the University of California, Santa Barbara.